panter/vue-i18next/docs/guide/i18n-options.md

 # i18nOptions

 ## namespaces

-The namespace will be loaded with (loadNamespaces)[http://i18next.com/docs/api/#load-namespaces],so one can lazy load namespaces for components.
+The namepace will not be loaded automatically, see [loadComponentNamespace](/guide/started.html#init)

 ```javascript
 const locales = {